cesto93/progettoSDCC/README.md

     * -names (USED with load/delete/count)specifies the names for the S3 file in the bucket to use/load/delete
     * -paths (USED with load) specifies the paths for the local file to upload
     * -serverAddr (USED with count) specifie the address of the server for the rpc requiest to wordcount operation

-###Configuration
-The node configuration is done via a json file located at /configuration/word_count.json
-The ip of the nodes are gathered by the script files and parse in a json file at /configuration/generated/app_node.json.
-To test the app in local or if you want to manually set the ip use this file directly.

-##Monitoring
-*To configure aws monitoring run script ./script_aws/configure_monitoring.sh